dujanhung/json-validator/doc.md

 @unique
 ```

-marks this value as unique to prevent from values from different JSON objects from the same array.
+marks this value as unique to prevent from duplicated values from different JSON objects from the same array.

 example: